At Continued and sister company Simucase, we are always evaluating how we prioritize diversity, inclusion, and anti-racism/anti-oppression efforts.

 How is the company committed to furthering diversity and inclusion?

-This has always been an important piece of our culture, but I’ve seen an even deeper commitment over the past year.
+This has always been an important piece of our culture, but I’ve seen an even deeper commitment over the past two years.
 A big step we’ve taken is to form a diversity committee to serve as a resource as we seek to empower, expand, and celebrate diverse voices within our organization and the professions we serve.
 Called Project Shift: Celebrating Diverse Voices, this committee includes team members from across the company who provide information and guidance to ensure that inclusion and equality influence all of our business practices.

 How has Project Shift increased internal knowledge and raised awareness of marginalized groups?